 When used in silicone sealants, these chemicals are expected to decompose during the curing process and release the volatile MEKO molecule.
 Inhalation of released MEKO is expected to be the scenario with the highest public health risk.
 For inhalation exposure to volatile MEKO, the critical health effect is damage to the respiratory tract after short term exposures.
-Using the LOAEC for acute systemic toxicity (108 mg/m3), the margin of exposure (MOE) levels for the use of MEKO in sealants with low and high ventilation are <10 and 40-60, respectively.
+Using the LOAEC for acute systemic toxicity (108 mg/m3), the margin of exposure (MOE) levels for the use of MEKO in sealants with low and high ventilation are < 10 and 40-60, respectively.

 Although there are a number of uncertainties for this type of exposure, the risk estimates indicate that there is a risk to the public that requires management.
 The significant difference in MOEs between low and high ventilation scenarios indicates that high ventilation rates significantly reduce the concentrations of MEKO in the air.
 Therefore, use of adequate ventilation would reduce exposure and; hence, minimise the risk to the public.
-The risk could be managed by listing these chemicals in the Poisons Standard.
+The risk could be managed by listing these chemicals in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).